 • For ftp, you can use an A record that resolves to an IP address instead of a CNAME.
 Alternatively, you can change the terminal boot process using Salt pillars.
-For more information, see retail-deploy-terminals.pdf.
+For more information, see Retail > Retail-deploy-terminals.

 For a description of the different networking architectures, see Retail > Retail-network-arch.